ay701/Coding_Challenges/README.md

 It may not be perfect :)

-If you have better solutions, welcome to contact: ay701@nyu.edu
+If you have better solutions, please email: ay701@nyu.edu

-I am Keeping this session updated often
+I am having more challenges on...